listing-mirror/knowledge_base/inventory/mf.md

-# Getting Started: Merchant Fulfilled
+# Getting Started: Merchant Fulfilled inventory
-### Learn how to manage your personal invenory on Listing Mirror
+### Learn how to manage your personal inventory on Listing Mirror

 Once you start syncing, Listing Mirror will manage your inventory across all of your markets.
 You'll be expected to manage your inventory levels on Listing Mirror, should you need to increase or decrease quantity manually.